 Roger L. Mandel

-Roger L. Mandel is a prominent Dallas business litigation and class-action lawyer.
+Roger L. Mandel is a prominent Dallas-Ft.
+Worth business litigation and class-action lawyer.
 Mr. Mandel holds the distinction of successfully trying one of only two class-action cases in Texas state court history known to have been tried to a jury.

 Mr. Mandel is a nationally recognized authority on a variety of class-action and business litigation topics, which he regularly speaks and writes about for his peers.
 Mr. Mandel’s distinguishing ability to research, analyze and cut to the root of issues has enabled him to successfully represent injured consumers in class-action cases nationwide.